oravirt/ansible-oracle/README.md

 - Generates a responsefile to be used by dbca
 - Creates the db using dbca
 - Changes parameters based on input.

+<b>oradb-delete:</b>
+This role deletes the databases, using dbca.
+Note:
+- This is toggled by the variable delete_db (true/false), which is embedded in the 'oracle_databases' dict.

 <b>*** THE FOLLOWING ROLES ARE NOT FINISHED/NOT WORKING PROPERLY YET ****</b>